Metro Academies Advising Services Overview

 Cohort A students take their first Metro Core Foundation course in the fall of freshman year.

 Cohort B students take their first Metro Core Foundation course in the spring of freshman year.

 The first Metro Academy Core Foundation course varies by Metro Academy.
 The first Metro Academy Core Foundation courses for each academy are the following:

-(1) If a student is in the Metro Academy of Engineering and you can see on their transcript that they were enrolled in H ED 120 in the Fall of their freshman year, he or she would be considered a Metro Academy of Engineering, Fall Start cohort student.
+(1) If a student is in the Metro Academy student and you can see on their class schedule that they were/are enrolled in ETHS 120 or COM 120 in the Fall of their freshman year, they would be considered Fall Start cohort student